 I learned a lot from packing too many unnecessary items on journeys in the past.
 Having to carry an extremely heavy backpack never feels comfortable.
 And, the more you take with you, the higher the risk of losing something.
 It will make your trip a lot easier if you know what essentials to bring with you.

-That’s why a good packing list with the right essentials for your trip can be useful.
+That’s why a good packing list with the right essentials for your trip as a male or female traveler can be useful.

-This article will help you prepare for a three-to-four week visit to Rajasthan and Delhi in India.
+This article will help you prepare for a three-to-four week visit to Rajasthan and Delhi in India as a male or female traveler.
 The guidelines in this article are based on my own experiences.
 Either way, if you’re going to Rajasthan, Delhi or any other part of India, this article will help you out with deciding what essentials to take with you.
 It will also point out what items you should not bring to India.

 Follow this packing list with care to make sure you will have a joyful visit to India.

-What to pack for Rajasthan and Delhi?
+What to pack for Rajasthan and Delhi as a male or female traveler?
 (Packing Essentials)

 The travel gear that I recommend in this article will help you out with securing a smooth trip as packing only the essentials will save you a lot of weight and hassle.
 Remember that India is a large country and you’ll often travel long distances when you hop from one place to another.
-Bringing too much gear will make your journey a lot more uncomfortable.
+Bringing too much gear as a male or female traveler will make your journey a lot more uncomfortable.
 It will exhaust you.
-Optimizing your travel gear will make your travel experience more convenient and secure.
+Optimizing your travel gear in your packing list will make your travel experience more convenient and secure.
 Keep in mind that traveling to India has either pros and cons.